 The objective of the Civic Engagement program is to promote mutual understanding, enhance leadership and professional skills, and build sustainable partnerships between emerging leaders from foreign countries and the U.S. In turn, U.S. participants gain valuable cross-cultural insights and new perspectives on their own professions.
 The program has had over one hundred past Montana participants since 2012, all of whom have evaluated the experience as worthwhile and highly beneficial to themselves and their workplaces.

-With participant Fellowships as a centerpiece, our program offers a hands-on approach to issues shared by the countries of the Lower Mekong by enhancing leadership and professional skills in civic engagement while building sustainable partnerships.
+With participant Fellowships as a centerpiece, our program offers a hands-on approach to issues shared by Southeast Asian countries by enhancing leadership and professional skills in civic engagement while building sustainable partnerships.
 The program features practical lessons that culminate in each Southeast Asian participant developing an Action Plan with follow-on projects to advance their professional goals.

 Our Montana partners include: the University of Montana, United Way of Missoula County, Women's Foundation of Montana and many more.
 Read our full list of local partners.

-Our foreign partners are: the Cooperation Committee for Cambodia; the Rural Development Agency (RDA) in Laos; Thai Volunteer Service; the Center for Community Empowerment in Vietnam; and the Third Story Project in Burma/Myanmar.
+Our foreign partners are: the Cooperation Committee for Cambodia; the Rural Development Agency (RDA) in Laos; Thai Volunteer Service; the Center for Community Empowerment in Vietnam; the LEAD Institute in Malaysia; YGOAL in the Philippines; Vertech Capital in Singapore; and Kitabisa in Indonesia.